-Malaria is one of the oldest disease that have been infecting various species from around 300,00 years ago.
-The disease is even said to be the cause behind the death of the great Genghis Khan.
-The first documented descriptions of malaria date back to 2700 BC, when the symptoms of an infection that later went on to be called malaria were pointed out a medical note named Nei Ching.
+Malaria has been infecting various species for around 130 million years.
+The disease is even said to be the cause of death of the great Genghis Khan.
+The first documented descriptions of malaria date back to 2700 BC, when the symptoms of an infection that later went on to be called malaria were first described in the ancient medical text, Nei Ching.

 3. Yellow Fever

 This disease is similar to malaria in the sense that it is also carried by mosquitoes.
 The infected person gets a characteristic yellow tinge in the eyes and skin (hence the name), and a rather painful “black vomit” caused by excessive bleeding in the stomach.
 The yellow fever virus is said to have originated in Africa in the early 1500s and was brought to the New World with the slave trade.
 After the first outbreak in the 1690s in the United States, Philadelphia was hit by a major yellow fever epidemic in 1793, killing a huge chunk of the population and causing many more to flee the city.

 Yellow fever epidemics were far reaching.
 The British expedition to annex Peru and Mexico in 1741 was reduced from a 27,000-strong force to a mere 7,000 by the painful black vomit.
 Yellow fever was a dreaded infection which regularly hit the vulnerable coastal towns of North and South America throughout the 17th and 18th centuries.